confidential-computing/governance/TAC/Meetings/2024/2024-09-19/CCC-TAC-Minutes-2024-09-19.md

 ## Announcements

-Sal announced Kubconf Salt Lake City in mid Nov and encouraged members to reach to participate in the Kubcon activities.
+Sal announced Kubconf Salt Lake City in mid Nov and encouraged members to reach out to participate in the Kubcon activities.

 ## Attestation Terminology